lbw33/weathify/README.md

 =======================================================

  ### Project
- To design and build a single page, front end weather application that can allow a user to select the city and state (for US) or city and country code(RoW) and receive back information about the current weather conditions in that area.
+ To design and build a single page, front end weather application that can allow a user to select the city and country code and receive back information about the current weather conditions in that area.

  #### Information includes:
  * City name
- * State name
+ * Country name
  * Current weather
  * Current temperature(celcius)
  * Icon representing the current weather